+MATH 131 Calculus and Analytic Geometry 1

+MATH 221 Statistics in the Sciences

+or SSCI 224 Basic Statistics

+PHYS 111 Fundamentals of Physics 1 and PHYS 112 Fundamentals of Physics 2

+or

-MATH 131 Calculus and Analytic Geometry 1 MATH 221 Statistics in the Sciences or SSCI 224 Basic Statistics PHYS 111 Fundamentals of Physics 1 and PHYS 112 Fundamentals of Physics 2 or PHYS 121 General Physics 1 and PHYS 122 General Physics 2 A computer science course Biomedical Sciences Concentration Six biology (BIOL) electives numbered 200 or above.
-Five of the biology electives must be from the following (may include only one of BIOL 490 Independent Study or BIOL 492 Directed Research or BIOL 494 Internship or BIOL 496 Research and Thesis): BIOL 496 Research and Thesis BIOL 220 Comparative Vertebrate Anatomy BIOL 372 Systemic Physiology BIOL 320 Human Anatomy and Histology BIOL 373 Molecular Biology BIOL 325 Developmental Biology BIOL 375 The Biology of the Cancer Cell BIOL 350 Microbiology BIOL 385 Endocrinology BIOL 360 Medical Microbiology BIOL 386 Neuroscience BIOL 490 Independent Study BIOL 361 Virology BIOL 365 Immunology BIOL 492 Directed Research BIOL 368 Parasitology BIOL 494 Internship BIOL 371 Cellular Physiology Additional Required Courses in Chemistry:
+PHYS 121 General Physics 1 and PHYS 122 General Physics 2

+A computer science course

+Biomedical Sciences Concentration

+Six biology (BIOL) electives numbered 200 or above.
+Five of the biology electives must be from the following (may include only one of BIOL 490 Independent Study or BIOL 492 Directed Research or BIOL 494 Internship or BIOL 496 Research and Thesis).
+The sixth course may be any biology elective (200 level or above):

+Cell

+Additional Required Courses in Chemistry:

 CHEM 220 Organic Chemistry

-CHEM 222 Organic Chemistry: Intermediate or
+CHEM 222 Organic Chemistry: Intermediate

-CHEM 232 Organic Chemistry: Research Emphasis
+or CHEM 232 Organic Chemistry: Research Emphasis

 CHEM 350 Biochemistry

 Additional Recommended Courses: